jodychen/jodychen.github.io/README.md

 ## Getting Started

-To use this template, choose one of the following options to to get started:
+To use this template, choose one of the following options to to get get started:
 * Download the latest release on Start Bootstrap
 * Fork this repository on GitHub